-As a communication studies major, you’ll learn to write, speak, think, analyze and solve problems at a whole new level—and you’ll prepare to use your new knowledge and skills in an amazing range of professional settings.
+Learn to write, speak, think, analyze and problem-solve on a whole new level as a communications major.
+Then prepare to use your new knowledge and skills in a wide range of professional settings.

 Master the art of making your point